Ghazanchetsots Cathedral: 1920 massacre and decline

-First Nagorno-Karabakh War
+First Karabakh War

-Shusha's Armenian minority was expelled from the city when the Nagorno-Karabakh conflict began in February 1988.
+Shusha's Armenian minority was expelled from the city after the Nagorno-Karabakh conflict began in February 1988.
 The cathedral was turned into an armory by Azerbaijan.
 According to Armenian political analyst Levon Melik-Shahnazaryan, the cathedral was set on fire three times between 1988 and 1991 using car tires.
 Azerbaijanis dismantled the stone statues of angels on the bell tower in 1989.
 They reportedly sold off its bronze bell, which was later found in a market in Donetsk, Ukraine and was bought by an Armenian officer for three million rubles and returned to Armenia.
 Prior to the fall of Shushi to the Armenians, Azerbaijani forces stored hundreds of boxes of BM-21 Grad missiles as the cathedral was safe from potential Armenian bombardment.
 Shusha was used as a base for the shelling of Stepanakert, the largest city of Karabakh, with Grad launchers for several months.
 Armenian volunteers, including noted activist Igor Muradyan, carried the wooden boxes of artillery and rocket shells out of the church immediately after the capture of the city.
 The flag of Armenia was raised on top of the damaged dome by Armenian troops.
 Melik-Shahnazaryan wrote that by the time of its capture "practically, only a stone skeleton had remained of the magnificent structure."
-A foreign visitor noted that its "windows were missing but the interior was in reasonable condition."
+A foreign visitor noted that its "windows were missing, but the interior was in reasonable condition."

 On 23 August 1992, Azerbaijani bombers launched attacks against the church.
 However, no serious casualties were reported.
 Felix Corley suggested that the attempt was not of any military importance and "appeared to be a deliberate attempt to attack the Armenian heritage in Karabakh."

 Restoration and revival

 Restoration of the cathedral began soon after its capture by Armenian forces.
-As of 1997 it was reportedly the only building being restored in Shushi.
+As of 1997, it was reportedly the only building being restored in Shushi.
 Restoration works were conducted by Volodya Babayan and primarily funded by Andreas Roubian, an Armenian evangelical benefactor from New Jersey, who provided $110,000.
 Tens of thousands of dollars came from various Armenian diaspora communities and wealthy individuals.
 Cleanup and furnishing were completed in May 1998.
 The cathedral was reconsecrated on 18 June 1998 on the Feast of the Transfiguration by Archbishop Pargev Martirosyan, the Primate of the Diocese of Artsakh.
-The first Divine Liturgy at the restored cathedral took place on July 19 with attendance of Nagorno-Karabakh President Arkadi Ghukasyan and officials from Armenia.
+The first Divine Liturgy at the restored cathedral took place on July 19 with the attendance of Nagorno-Karabakh President Arkadi Ghukasyan and officials from Armenia.
 Archbishop Sebouh Chouldjian read a letter from Catholicos Karekin I, who did not attend due to health problems.

 Yulia Antonyan suggested that its reconstruction was "perceived more as a cultural process aimed at a restoration of the Armenian cultural heritage, a spiritual and physical 'rebirth' of the Armenian nation" and came to symbolize the rebirth of Shushi.
 It now "towers, immaculate once more, above the ruined town," wrote de Waal in his 2003 book Black Garden.
 Daniel Bardsley wrote in 2009 that the cathedral is now "one of the few pristine-looking buildings in the city."